-POLICY 1.1.4.
-During response activities, the City should partner with community-led and community-based networks to respond to hazard impacts in Environmental Justice Communities.
+POLICY 1.1.5.
+During response activities, the City should partner with non-government entities to respond to hazard impacts in Environmental Justice Communities.

 Partnerships with entities beyond government agencies can be critical resources to respond to the widespread impacts of a disaster.
 The City can activate public/private partnerships and partnerships with community-based organizations as a strong tool in revitalization after a community disaster.
 Relationships with corporate entities, particularly those with local ties, can lead to financial and other support in reconstruction and restoration efforts.
-By laying the groundwork necessary for strong public/private partnerships now-by establishing relationships with universities, corporations and foundations-the City can put itself in a strong position to receive support outside of state and federal aid, which could be critical if disaster is widespread and government resources must be extended.
+By laying the groundwork necessary for strong public/private partnerships now-by establishing relationships with universities, corporations, and foundations-the City can put itself in a strong position to receive support outside of state and federal aid, which could be critical if disaster is widespread and government resources must be extended.
 Relationships with community-based organizations and other neighborhood-level efforts can lead to increased outreach and effectiveness to people who are in need of support during the immediate aftermath of a disaster.
-Their local knowledge can support distribution of resources and programs, identify neighborhood-level or block-level challenges, and serve as trusted messengers of key information.
+Their local knowledge can support distribution of resources and programs, identify neighborhoodlevel or block-level challenges, and serve as trusted messengers of key information.
 In the immediate aftermath of a disaster, these partnerships will facilitate the "all hands on deck" response to prevent further loss of life and ensure the City recovers equitably and builds back more resiliently.

-POLICY 1.1.5.
+POLICY 1.1.6.
 During recovery and reconstruction activities, rebuild in ways that remedy safety and resilience injustices in Environmental Justice Communities.

 Neighborhoods can be a driving force in recovery efforts.
-They understand the priorities and lived experiences of their neighbors, and they have more personal motivation to ensure projects and programs are carried out successfully.
+Community members, residents, and leaders understand the priorities and lived experiences of their neighbors, and they have more personal motivation to ensure projects and programs are carried out successfully.
 Preexisting community organizations provide a ready structure for development of a strong local force that can step into roles that extend the reach of government provided recovery and reconstruction activities, often as the lynchpin for the rebuilding effort.
 The City's response efforts can be made stronger with robust partnership with its neighborhoods.

 In recognition of the neighborhoods' critical role in recovery, the City should work to increase the capacity of neighborhoods and neighborhood groups.
-The City currently maintains a number of programs, such as NERT and the Neighborhood Empowerment Network, that empower community members and groups to share in mitigation and recovery efforts.
-These programs should be viewed as part of developing framework of efforts to prepare communities in advance of a disaster, beginning with outreach and provision of information, and extending into emergency preparedness activities such as mapping projects and emergency management planning development.
-These programs should also include community capacity building to teach people the skills and capacities they need to participate in problem solving activities that support post-disaster decision making around issues such as land use, transportation planning, economic development, etc. The City can expand opportunities for community members to organize at a neighborhood or block level to facilitate strong social ties that serve in resilient recovery and reconstruction after a disaster.
+The City currently maintains a number of programs, such as Neighborhood Emergency Response Team (NERT) and the Neighborhood Empowerment Network (NEN), that empower community members and community-based efforts to participate in climate mitigation and disaster recovery efforts.

+These programs should be viewed as part of developing a framework of efforts to prepare communities in advance of a disaster.
+These programs should encompass community outreach and the provision of information; emergency preparedness exercises such as mapping and planning; and other problem-solving activities to tackle the range of potential hazards.
+By building the capacity of neighborhoods pre-disaster, the community members and community-based efforts are more capable to support post-disaster decision-making around issues such as land use, transportation, and economic development.

+The City should expand opportunities for community members to organize at a neighborhood or block level to facilitate strong social ties that serve in resilient recovery and reconstruction after a disaster.
 Identify incentives to convene, share resources and tools, and identify community-level leadership development.

-POLICY 1.1.6.
-Prioritize funding for infrastructure improvements and maintenance in Environmental Justice Communities.

-Environmental Justice Communities and other vulnerable people often rely more heavily upon critical pieces of infrastructure that serve the whole city.
-Infrastructure includes physical assets, such as roads and bridges, as well as intangible assets, such as broadband internet and public safety.
-These pieces of infrastructure are essential for people living, working, and playing in the city.
-It is important to fund the operation, maintenance, and improvements of such infrastructure and prioritize the needs of the communities who are more reliant on their services.